gwen001/s3-buckets-finder/README.md

 				e: test if exist (always performed)
 				s: set ACL
 				g: get ACL
-				l: list
+				l: list (cli and http)
 				w: write
 	--permut	permutation can be tested, default=0
 				0: no permutation
 				1: if provided prefix and suffix are permuted (prefix.<bucket>.suffix, suffix.<bucket>.prefix)
 				2: permutation applied only on the bucket name (a.b.c, b.c.a, ...)
-				3: each elements will be separately permuted, then glogale permutation --recurs	(not implement yet) if a bucket is found, another level will be added (permutations are not applied), ex: if <bucket> is found then test <bucket>-xxx if <bucket>-xxx is found then test <bucket>-xxx-yyy --region	set region (not implement yet)
+				3: each elements will be separately permuted, then glogale permutation --rlevel	(not implement yet) max level of recursion, if a bucket is found, another level will be added (permutations are not applied), ex: if <bucket> is found then test <bucket>-xxx if <bucket>-xxx is found then test <bucket>-xxx-yyy --region	set region (not implement yet)